CaveSpider1212/Notebook/UMD FALL 2025 SEMESTER/CMSC 132/Hashing, Sets, and Maps.md

 >
 > If a class implements the `Comparable` interface and there is a `compareTo()` method, the `hashCode()` method should be consistent with this (along with `equals()`).

+Note: The default `equals()` and `hashCode()` methods do satisfy the hash code contract since two objects would be considered equal only if their memory addresses are equal, and the default hash code function uses the memory addresses of the objects and the two objects that are equal would have the same memory addresses, so their hash code values are equal as well.

+If we override `equals()` in a Java class, it's a good idea to override `hashCode()` as well (otherwise we won't be able to correctly put objects of the class into a Java library set or use them as keys for a map).

+### Important issues about hashing

+Generally, the hash table should be big enough such that it has a load factor of no greater than 0.7-0.75 (after that, performance starts to degrade), so about $N/0.7$ or $N/0.75$ spaces (where $N$ is the maximum number of items that we know).

+If a hash table becomes too full and we want to move the values to another larger hash table, then we need to rehash/reinsert each individual key into the new table.

+All data access operations (insertions, lookups, and deletions) can be done very fast in hash tables ($O(1)$ time), but the tradeoff is that it requires more memory.

 # Sets

 **Sets** are data structures in which the elements have no relationship between them (i.e. no predecessors or successors) or ordering (i.e. no front or top or back), and is only a collection of elements.